ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 - l interested person transactions (as defined in Chapter 9 of the SGX Listing Manual).

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000060_1580d4e9d946d172390c914b9148f6f46d691f3153a0deeb8aa4c614d471f915.png)
+**Description**: The image shows the words "DIRECTORS'" stacked above "STATEMENT," both in a serif font with a mauve or lavender color.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000061_669b932ca8d470df20e9f116a89ebbcb77ebaacf94670b8fb61e62e1f073ef8a.png)
+**Description**: The image shows the words "DIRECTORS'" on the top line and "STATEMENT" on the bottom line, with both lines written in a serif typeface and a muted, dusty-purple color.

 ## Audit Committee (Continued)